melxincognito/melxincognito/README.md

 - 👋 Hi, I’m @melxincognito
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning full stack web and iOS development.
+- 🌱 I’m currently learning full stack web development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - email me at melxincognito@gmail.com